zxzzz8/PersonalHub/README.md

 i also hope ill be able to help make some awareness to a few things in my perspective,

-one of them being the concept i named ''Mechanical UX'',
+one of them being the concept i named ''Mechanical UX'', that is inspired from the ''mechanical keyboards'' term,

-which is a completely different UX approach that goes against the ideas of the currently more trending UX approach that i nickname ''Fluid UX'',
+which is a completely different UX approach, that goes against the ideas of the currently more trending UX approach that i nickname ''Fluid UX'',

 the ''Fluid UX'' that steve jobs brought, and apple and the whole smartphones world is all around.